qedsoftware/evolution/README.md

 Be conservative.

 It is really painful to have unsupported/badly designed dependencies.
 So add them with care.
 In particular avoid unpopular django apps - these tend to go outdated quickly.
 If possible try to abstract away dependencies that are used in many places, so that they can be painlessly replaced.

+#### Why not Celery?

+In Django world Celery is quite standard solution for running jobs in the background.
+So it is understandable that people ask why we just poll the database.
+There are some good reasons, though.

+##### Simplicity

+There is just a single daemon that asks for submissions to judge.
+Having 1-1 relation between the db and what system is actually doing is very valuable.
+Monitoring is just trivial.

+##### Reliability

+We keep perfect information about the grading state in the database.
+We never have worry about losing any jobs.
+Remember that we have a lot of them, and often they come in bulk, so it may be hard to notice.

+Troubleshooting is very easy - we can always see what exactly the daemon is doing and what data is stored in the db.
+It is not so obvious with any queueing solution I know.

+RabbitMQ which is the recommended message queue for Celery sometimes fails.
+And this is a nightmare.
+Do we have any connoisseurs of Erlang dumps?

+##### Features

+Polling approach allows to add priorities or other more advanced ordering.

+It has some nice, natural properties:
+* If submission is marked for grading twice before the grading actually starts, then it is graded only once.
+Consider a busy contest and fixing data and rejudging two times in close succession.
+* If grading daemon is disabled, then nothing bad happens and once it comes back it just picks up any pending submission, without a problem.
+* If there's a need rejudging data directly from the database is easy.

+##### Experience of other projects

+Celery is a major pain point in SIO2 project.
+On the other hand there are other projects where polling approach worked great.
+In particular there were no performance problems with polling.